-Benefits of Group Life Insurance Plan
+Benefits of Group Life Insurance Plans

-- Default Insurance Coverage- Group life insurance policies offer auto coverage to group members as long as they’re part of the group or employees of a particular organization.
+- Default Insurance Coverage- Group life insurance plans offer auto coverage to group members as long as they’re part of the group or employees of a particular organization.
 It comes with a basic insurance coverage for a group.
 Some group insurance plan provide insurance coverage to covered members even if they are no longer part of the group.

 - Employer Benefit-Typically, an organization that has opted for a group life insurance plan enjoys tax benefits.
 Some group insurance plans enable group members to avail tax benefits as well.

 - Ease of Payment:The premium of the life insurance plan is paid on time because it’s automatically deducted from the insured employee’s salary.
 It ensures continuity of insurance coverage until the time the employee stops being a part of the group insurance plans.